 Since our foundation in 1993, literacy levels have increased by 24%, with 80% of 11-year-olds reaching the stage expected for their age group in 2009, compared with only 56% in 1995.
 Yet, as demands on literacy skills are rapidly increasing, there is still much to do to reach those people who are in most need of literacy support.

-13May2013Your Monster Read is a roaring success in Bradford
+18Nov2016Our Stories poetry programme is a success in Bradford